-- 1) Letter of Intent sent to Department Chair (may be sent via e-mail). - Must submit letter of recommendation from their Nursing Program Dean or Nursing Department Chair. - 3) Must submit official transcripts. - 4) Must submit current nursing program of study, and current standing in the program. - 5) Entry into the program is dependent on space availability. - 6) All requests will be evaluated by the APA committee and approved by the NFO committee. - 7) Final approval into the nursing program is given by the School of Health and Human Service's Dean.
+- 1. Letter of Intent sent to Department Chair (may be sent via e-mail). - 2.
+Must submit letter of recommendation from their Nursing Program Dean or Nursing Department Chair. - 3.
+Must submit official transcripts. - 4.
+Must submit current nursing program of study, and current standing in the program. - 5.
+Entry into the program is dependent on space availability. - All requests will be evaluated by the APA committee and approved by the Nursing Faculty Organization (NFO). - 7.
+Final approval into the nursing program is given by the School of Health and Human Service's Dean.